 No two stories or memoirs are the same.
 It follows that no two books — print or digital — should look the same.

-Our design goal is to guide readers through the text while relaying the book's character through typeface choice and styling, establishment of hierarchies, and the use of display and ornamental elements.
+Our design goal is to guide readers through the text while conveying the book's character through typeface choice, hierarchies, and display and ornamental elements.

 These design tools have predictable results in print.
-But digital books are another matter.
-An e-book reader can change the font and its size, and alter the contrast from day to night and the orientation from portrait to landscape.
-Digital designers have many fewer options to lock in a design and make an e-book a unique object, but we can still guide the reading experience while allowing for the device user to access the technology's options.
+But an e-book user can change the font and its size, alter the contrast from day to night, and flip the orientation from portrait to landscape.
+Digital designers have fewer options to lock in a design and make an e-book unique, but we guide the reading experience while allowing for the device user to access technology's options.

-you’ll find answers to your questions (and discover solutions to dilemmas you didn’t know you had).
-There are discussions of problems and stumbling blocks, all handled with BNGO’s characteristic calm, efficient, and thorough search for resolution.
+You’ll find answers to your questions (and discover solutions to dilemmas you didn’t know you had).
 BNGO combines experience with collaboration, working with clients and colleagues to understand the whys and hows of contemporary publishing.